About Nikolas Badminton

 He first sat at a computer in 1980 at the age of 8 and was given a copy of the Usborne Book of the Future by his parents.
 He was given his own computer at 11 and spent hours each day hacking games and programming.
 In 1989, he started building out graphical programs and database solutions from the ground up.
 He also started playing in bands around the same time.

 In 2008, Nikolas moved to Canada and worked in strategic planning roles in the advertising industry.
 He worked with global ad agency teams to combine creativity, exponential technologies, culture hacking, and foresight planning to help clients have influence, become resilient, think exponential, and have a global impactful.
+He helped clients create engagement and win a few awards (which was nice).

 Today, Nikolas works with world-leading organizations and governments in Canada, United States, UK and Europe, and Asia.